Have you ever talked to a recent college grad who was struggling to find that first job? What reason did she give for not being able to find work?

 When I started out writing online I learned a lot of things the hard way because I was not as intentional as I should have been about training.
 You are already doing better than I was at the beginning of my journey simply because you are reading about how to get started.
 Explore a few more of the resources on There’s a Place in the World and then take the next (and most important) step – start writing!

-If you are ready to get serious about writing online, keep an eye out for my training program The Absolute Beginner’s Guide to Writing Online and Getting Paid.
+If you are ready to get serious about writing online, check out my training program The Absolute Beginner’s Guide to Writing Online and Getting Paid.
 In this guide, I go over everything you need to know to get started building a career writing online.
 To get the latest on this and other projects, sign up for the email list and I will keep in touch.